Описание

 Front view of a W.5 in the final configuration with ailerons on all four wings connected by an actuating strut.
 In this view a torpedo is being carried.
 (Peter M. Bowers Collection/Museum of Flight)

 The single Albatros W.3 prototype was followed by a batch of five W.5 production aircraft.
 The W.5 was developed from the W.3 and like the W.3 was a class TMG, a torpedo bomber armed with two flexible machine guns.
-Here is Marine Number 845, the first aircraft of the batch, launches a torpedo.
+Here is Marine Number 845, the first aircraft of the batch, launches a practice torpedo.